light-mode-image

 3. Change the value of NGROK_AUTHTOKEN to your ngrok authentication token.

-4. Open the database.json file and add a new object to represent a user with claims:
+4. Open the database.json file and add a new object to represent a user with their mDL record:

-• If you are building on top of the Authorization Code flow tutorial, use the email address that matches the email of the user you created in your Auth0 application.
+• If you are building on top of the Authorization Code flow tutorial, the same value must exist as a property for the authenticated user in your Auth0 application.

-• If you are building on top of the Pre-authorized Code flow tutorial, you can use any email address, but make note of it as you will need it later when you create the credential offer.
+• If you are building on top of the Pre-authorized Code flow tutorial, you can use any value, but make note of it as you will need it later when you create the credential offer.

 5. Start the claims source app either via npm or docker: